 I started an e-commerce company as a side hustle few years ago.
 I worked on it when I got home from my day job.
 I also had a painting company in college where I went door to door selling painting services.
 All of that shows my self-starter experience.

 Self-starter experience goes a long way in an interview.
 But to land an interview, your resume needs to be tailored to remote companies.
-Here are a few things to put on your resume that’ll make it stand out to remote employers:
+Here are a few things to put on your resume that’ll make it stand out to remote employers (and one extremely useful resume builder to check out):

-Communication: Communication starts with your resume.
+- Communication: Communication starts with your resume.
 Remote companies fail because of bad communication, thus they look to hire amazing communicators.
 Your resume should talk about your communication skills, and typos should be non-existent.
-Your email communication with hiring managers and recruiters should be great too.
+Your email communication with hiring managers and recruiters should be great too, and it can’t hurt to mention that you’ll take your cybersecurity seriously as a remote employee too.

-Side projects: Depending upon how you breach this subject, side projects can start some controversy.
-You might not want to put those projects front and center on your resume unless it adds to your case, but you’ll want to talk about them in an interview.
+- Side projects: Depending upon how you breach this subject, side projects can start some controversy.
+You might not want to put those projects front and center on your resume unless it adds to your case, but you’ll want to talk about them in an interview—especially if an example from something like your successful blog strategy can help secure the job.
 Working on a project autonomously shows that you take initiative.
 I say tread lightly because some employers, remote or not, might think that your side project is going to take time away from your day job.

 Working remotely is much more results focused than hours-worked focused.
 Some remote positions will require 9:00-5:00 work hours, but others won’t at all.
 Some remote companies won’t monitor your hours worked, but they’ll be monitoring your deliverables.